Frequently asked questions

 For a calculator, if you have worked part-time or been a primary caregiver for children born since your PhD, there is a handy resource here https://www.royalsociety.org.nz/what-we-do/funds-and-opportunities/marsden/marsden-fund-application-process/submitting-a-proposal/career-gaps-calculator/

-If you really are not sure about your eligibility after going through this material, please contact your Research Office.
+If you are really not sure about your eligibility after going through this material, please contact your Research Office.
 They will contact our office on your behalf if there are still questions about your eligibility.

 Any applicants who have had their eligibility confirmed by the Marsden office should explain this in their CV (section 1e of the standard CV template, or the “career break” section of the narrative CV template).